-5.132.
-The methods used in the assessment beyond design basis explosions should normally be the same as those used for design basis explosions.
-The differences should be reflected in engineering approaches that apply realistic assumptions, the acceptance criteria and the material properties used in the assessment (see Section 4).
+5.131.
+The methods used in the assessment of beyond design basis explosions should normally be the same as those used for design basis explosions.
+The differences should be reflected in engineering approaches that apply realistic assumptions, as well as in the acceptance criteria and the material properties used in the assessment (see Section 4).